-Advanced Queuing: Enqueue Visibility Modes
+2.1.7 Advanced Queuing: Enqueue Visibility Modes

 These constants are extensions to the DB API definition.
 They are possible values for the visibility attribute of the enqueue options object.
-This object is the options argument for the Connection.eng() method.
+This object is the options parameter for the Connection.eng() method.

-'''

 cx_Oracle.ENQ_IMMEDIATE

-'''